-Former Chief Operating Officer (2007-12) and Deputy Clerk (2003-07) at the National Assembly for Wales.
-Prior to joining the National Assembly she served as Corporate Director and Monitoring Officer at Cardiff Council having previously worked as a solicitor and senior manager for a number of local authorities.
-Throughout her public sector career she specialised in strategic management, public law and the good governance of public sector bodies.
-She is now working as an independent consultant and non-executive in the public and not for profit sector.
-She is an independent member of the government’s Parliamentary and Political Service Honours Committee.
-And as Associate Fellow at Global Partners Governance she is engaged in parliamentary strengthening work in Jordan.
+Dianne was formerly Chief Operating Officer (2007-12) and Deputy Clerk (2003-07) at the National Assembly for Wales.
+Prior to joining the National Assembly, she served as Corporate Director and Monitoring Officer at Cardiff Council, having previously worked as a solicitor and senior manager for a number of local authorities.
+Throughout her public sector career, Dianne specialised in strategic management, public law and the good governance of public sector bodies.
+She is now working as an independent consultant and non-executive in the public and not-for-profit sector.
+She is an independent member of the government’s Parliamentary and Political Service Honours Committee, and as an Associate Fellow at Global Partners Governance she is also engaged in parliamentary strengthening work in Jordan.

 Joel conducts the Society’s continued research into the legislative process, the effectiveness of Parliament in scrutinising and holding the executive to account and the public’s engagement with politics.